-Four quick beeps

-Single beep to reset
+Four quick beeps Single beep to reset

 Weekly testing is required!
-If at anytime it does not perform as described, verify power is connected correctly and that the battery doesn't need replacing.
+If at anytime it does not perform as described, verify power is connected correctly.
 Clean dust and other buildup off the unit.
 If it still doesn't operate properly call the Product Support Line at 1-800-880-6788.